KingMario/leetcode-typescript/README.md

 Jest, a JavaScript Testing Framework, is utilized in this project due to its simplicity and out-of-the-box compatibility with TypeScript, the primary language used in this project.

 Each problem is accompanied by a set of test cases.
 These test cases are a mix of those directly derived from the problem and custom ones designed to handle edge cases, ensuring a thorough testing of the solution.
-The test file shares the same name as the problem file, appended with a `test-cases` suffix.
-It exports an array of test cases, where each case is an object comprising `input` and `expected` fields.
+The test file shares the same name as the problem file, appended with a `spec` suffix.
+It defines an array of test cases, where each case is an object comprising `input` and `expected` fields.
 These fields represent the function's input and the anticipated output, respectively.

+The function `runTestSuite` is designed to streamline the creation of test suites, and is frequently utilized in this context.
+It takes a `TestSuite` object as an argument.
+It uses the `describe` and `it` functions to create test cases for the provided solutions and test cases.
+The function executes each solution using the associated test case inputs, then verifies whether the output aligns with the anticipated result.
+This is achieved by employing the `expect` function in conjunction with the `toEqual` matcher.

+In certain scenarios or for specific solutions, the use of specialized equality testers may be necessary.
+For additional information, please consult the [expect.addEqualityTesters](https://jestjs.io/docs/expect#expectaddequalitytesterstesters) section in the Jest documentation.

 You can run the test cases using the following command: